STDs (Sexually Transmitted Diseases)

 The only way to know whether you are infected is to be tested for HIV.
 You cannot rely on symptoms alone because many people who are infected with HIV do not have symptoms for many years.
 Maine Family Planning offers rapid, confidential HIV testing.

-The most effective ways to prevent HIV are to use condoms or other barriers during sexual activity and/or to abstain from sex and IV drug use completely.
+The most effective ways to prevent HIV are to use condoms during sexual activity and/or to abstain from sex and IV drug use completely.
 Maine Family Planning provides consultations and prescriptions for PrEP, a daily pill that significantly reduces the risk of HIV infection.

 Modern treatment allows individuals with HIV to live longer, healthier lives than in the past.
 Treatment improves the health of people with HIV and lowers the risk of transmitting the virus to others.
 MFP can provide referrals for treatment.